Graduate Trainees

 Doctoral Student since 2020

-Amon Cox was born in Newport, Rhode Island and grew up across the US with his military family, graduating from Texas A&M in 2020 with a BS in Public Health and a shiny gold ring.
+Amon Cox was born in Newport, Rhode Island, and grew up across the US with his military family.
+He graduated from Texas A&M in 2020 with a BS in public health and a shiny gold ring.
 As a member of Dr. Jayaraman’s lab, he studies the fate of BPA and BPS in intestinal bacterial cultures to understand how these microbiota mediate the activity of dietary xenoestrogens like bisphenols.
 Amon is a past predoctoral fellow on the Texas A&M University Regulatory Science in Environmental Health and Toxicology Training Grant (T32 ES026568).
 In his free time, Amon enjoys live comedy, losing at board games, and getting a laugh out of his lab mates.

 Kaylyn Dinh